apache/spark/docs/building-spark.md

 The assembly jar produced by `mvn package` will, by default, include all of Spark's dependencies, including Hadoop and some of its ecosystem projects.
 On YARN deployments, this causes multiple versions of these to appear on executor classpaths: the version packaged in the Spark assembly and the version on each node, included with yarn.application.classpath.
 The `hadoop-provided` profile builds the assembly without including Hadoop-ecosystem projects, like ZooKeeper and Hadoop itself.

+# Building with SBT

+Maven is the official recommendation for packaging Spark, and is the "build of reference".
+But SBT is supported for day-to-day development since it can provide much faster iterative compilation.
+More advanced developers may wish to use SBT.

+The SBT build is derived from the Maven POM files, and so the same Maven profiles and variables can be set to control the SBT build.
+For example:

+    sbt/sbt -Pyarn -Phadoop-2.3 compile

+# Speeding up Compilation with Zinc

+[Zinc](https://github.com/typesafehub/zinc) is a long-running server version of SBT's incremental compiler.
+When run locally as a background process, it speeds up builds of Scala-based projects like Spark.
+Developers who regularly recompile Spark with Maven will be the most interested in Zinc.
+The project site gives instructions for building and running `zinc`; OS X users can install it using `brew install zinc`.